Robert A. Grant: Federal judicial service

 On August 21, 1957, Grant was nominated by President Dwight D. Eisenhower to a seat on the United States District Court for the Northern District of Indiana vacated by Judge W. Lynn Parkinson.
 Grant was confirmed by the United States Senate on August 22, 1957, and received his commission on August 26, 1957.
 He served as Chief Judge from 1961 to 1972 and as a member of the Judicial Conference of the United States from 1969 to 1972, assuming senior status on December 1, 1972.
 In 1976, he was appointed by Chief Justice Warren E. Burger to the United States Temporary Emergency Court of Appeals, serving until 1993.
 He was also a visiting judge for twelve terms at the United States District Court for the District of Puerto Rico.

+Death

 Grant continued to serve in senior status until his death on March 2, 1998, in Sarasota, Florida.

 Honor

 On September 25, 1992, the divisional courthouse for South Bend was rededicated as the Robert A. Grant Federal Building and U.S. Courthouse.